buzzqw/TUS/OBSS/OBSSv2-eng.md

 Tups is a Medium creature with Strength -1 and Constitution -1 (he's a bit frail and weak..) this gives him a Load Capacity of 16-1-1=14.

-Tups's CdC is higher than his encumbrance, but he must be careful, perhaps it's better if he leaves the tent on his saurovallo...
+Tups's CdC is higher than his encumbrance, but he must be careful, perhaps it's better if he leaves the tent on his Saurovall...

 If the load is placed on a cart, you can push it at full movement if within your CdC, at half movement if within twice the CdC, and at a quarter of the movement if within four times the CdC.